-However, by carrying out local SEO activities on your site it’s possible to rank highly for local terms e,g, Roy’s Garden Services at position 4 and Oakmoor Fencing at position 7.
+However, by carrying out local SEO activities on your site it’s possible to rank highly for local terms e.g Kanuka Digital at position 1 and other similar services in lower positions.

 How can you optimise for local search and increase your local r